 - Outpatient care centers

 The first step to becoming a Director of Nursing is nursing school.
-You’ll need to earn either an ADN or a BSN from an accredited nursing program in order to take the first steps to become a registered nurse.
+To become a registered nurse, you must earn an Associate Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN) from an accredited nursing program.
+You'll then pass the NCLEX examination to become a registered nurse (RN).

-Nurses can choose to gain some nursing experience before going back to school or go directly into an MSN program depending on their unique situation.
-ADN-prepared nurses will need to complete an additional step of either completing their BSN degree or entering into an accelerated RN to MSN program which will let them earn their BSN and MSN at the same time.
+Depending on their unique situation, Nurses can gain some nursing experience before returning to school or entering an MSN program directly.
+ADN-prepared nurses will need to complete an additional step, either completing their BSN degree or entering an accelerated RN-to-MSN program, which allows them to earn their BSN and MSN simultaneously.

 - Nurse Executive, Certification (NE-BC)